colchapm/euler/README.md

 ## Description

-This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.
+This specific problem is to solve _Problem 1_ ("Multiples of 3 and 5").
+To list all the natural numbers below 1000 that are multiples of 3 or 5.

 ## Setup/Installation Requirements